nicholasbeach/project2-1/index.md

 ### Course Description and Prerequisites
 ### Course Objectives
+Upon completion of the course, students will have a basic understanding of the concepts and practices behind the DevOps model of IT service delivery.
+This includes: classifying types of work within an IT unit; systems automation and infrastructure as code; continuous integration/delivery of software; and the importance of communication and culture within an IT group.
+Additionally, students will have acquired hands-on experience with a variety of tools commonly used in DevOps environments, such as version control systems, virtual machines and containerization systems, infrastructure automation tools, and systems monitoring and reporting tools.
+The course will provide the opportunity to work in teams to deliver modern IT services, and experience the DevOps model of service delivery from the inside.
 ### Instructor information

 ## Class Schedule

 ## Grading Policy
+Final grades will be allocated on a 1400-point scale (A＝1260–1400, B＝1120–1259, C＝980–1119, D＝840–979, F<840).
+Attendance and
+participation in class is a critical part of your grade.
+The University views class attendance as the responsibility of an individual student.
+University rules related to excused and unexcused absences are located online at http://student-rules.tamu.edu/rule07.
+The total grade is comprised of the following components:

+* Attendance                        - 20% - 280pts
+* Daily quizzes (readings)          - 20% - 280pts
+* Weekly ERFAs                      - 20% - 280pts
+* Group projects and labs           - 30% - 420pts
+* In-class and online participation - 5% - 70pts
+* Leadership and character          - 5% - 70pts

 ## Required Books